IQTLabs/SkyScan/ml-model/aws-notes.md

 1. You can now do `git clone https://github.com/IQTLabs/SkyScan-Private.git` to clone the Repo.
 Use your username (*lberndt@iqt.org*) and the Personal Access Token as the password.
 1. Now go follow the readme...

+### Upgrade Docker Compose
+We need to do this so we can use `docker-compose` with a GPU easily.
+From https://docs.docker.com/compose/install/
+1. `sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
+1. `sudo chmod +x /usr/local/bin/docker-compose`
+1.

 ### Setting up EFS

 1. https://labzero.com/blog/mount-amazon-efs-drives-inside-docker-for-simple-network-storage